No. 260 Squadron RAF: Reformation in World War II

-The squadron reformed on 22 November 1940 at RAF Castletown, Scotland and operated Hawker Hurricanes.
-It then moved to Egypt and operated Curtiss Kittyhawk fighter bombers over the western desert.
+In October 1941, the squadron moved to the Western Desert, carrying out fighter sweeps, ground attack and bomber escort missions in support of the Operation Crusader offensive, and covering the retreat of British and Allied forces from Rommel's counteroffensive early in 1942.
+On 15 February 1942 the squadron handed over its Hurricanes to No. 238 Squadron, receiving Curtiss P-40 Tomahawks for training prior to conversion to the more capable Curtiss Kittyhawk I fighter bomber.
 The squadron then advanced with the Eighth Army into Tunisia.
 With the North African Campaign over it then moved to Sicily following Operation Husky.
 As the allied forces advanced into Italy it converted to the North American P-51 Mustang and it disbanded at Lavariano on 19 August 1945.

 Among notable squadron personnel was the future actor Christopher Lee, who served as an intelligence officer.
+The Australian flying ace John Waddy also flew with the squadron for a time.

 Aircraft operated

 2012 aircraft recovery in Egypt

-In May 2012, CNN reported a Polish oil company worker in Egypt discovered a crash-landed 260 Sqn P-40 aircraft presumably piloted by Flt Sgt Dennis Copping, who went missing on 28 June 1942 and was never heard from again.
+In May 2012, CNN reported a Polish oil company worker in Egypt discovered a crash-landed No. 260 Sqaudron P-40 aircraft presumably piloted by Flight Sergeant Dennis Copping, who went missing on 28 June 1942 and was never heard from again.
 Copping was part of a two plane formation flying defective aircraft from the landing ground at Biur el Baheira to 53RSU, a Recovery & Service Unit at Wadi Natruna.
 Copping became disorientated while ferrying the P-40 and flew in the wrong direction; evidence at the crash site indicates Copping survived the landing.
 Since no remains were evident near the Kittyhawk, it seems likely that Copping wandered off into the desert in a desperate and ultimately futile attempt to reach help.
 British authorities hoped to bring the remarkably well-preserved plane back to the RAF Museum in London, but these plans fell through.
 Instead the plane was given a cosmetic restoration and displayed at the El Alamein Military Museum.